Introduction

 ---|---|---|

-vessel | string | vessel name |
+vessel | string | vessel name (specific to marine sector) |

-flag | 2 letters | vessel flag |
+flag | 2 letters | vessel flag (specific to marine sector) |

 depart, arrive | YYYY-MM-DD | date of departure or arrival form/to the airport of crew change |

-Option 2.2 Initiate search from your software
+Option 3.2 Initiate search from your software

 <form action="https://app.cteleport.com/integrations/search" method="POST">